goldfinch-eng/mono/packages/protocol/internal-audit/go-upgrade-audit.md

     - `allIdTypes` array set to incorrect values
       - review status
         - OK - values are fine
-- setLegacyGoList(GoldfinchConfig \_legacyGoList) external onlyAdmin
+- [x] setLegacyGoList(GoldfinchConfig \_legacyGoList) external onlyAdmin
-- [] How could it break?
+  - No threat found.
+  - Role modifiers are correctly used, and impact is limited to modifying Go listed addresses.
-- initZapperRole() external onlyAdmin
+- [x] initZapperRole() external onlyAdmin
-- [] How could it break?

-- exampleFunc1
-  - [] How could it break?
-    - Fail to call initializers of inherited functions
-      - Current defense
-        - None / manual
-      - Review status
-        - NOT REVIEWED
-    - Allow zero-address `owner`
-      - Review status
-        - BUG
-          - REMEDY
-            - Priority: LOW
-              - The contract has already been initialized.
-- exampleFunc2
+  - No threat found.
-  - [] How could it break?
-    - Fail to set the correct role (owner role) as admin of Zapper role
-      - Current defense
-        - None / manual
-      - Review status
-        - Looks OK, but did not review `_setRoleAdmin()` function internals
+  - Role modifiers are correctly used, and impact is limited to modifying Zapper role admin address
+  - Zapper role holder is limited to being a goListed address.

 #### View / pure functions